 Caprese Salad and Gnocchi

-The idea for this dish was inspired by Caprese salad, my favorite summer salad.
+The idea for this dish is inspired by Caprese salad, my favorite summer salad.
 A simple salad made with fresh Mozzarella, delicious tomatoes and the best of all herbs, Basil.

-The name “Caprese” means from Capri.
+The name "Caprese" means from Capri.
 Capri is a small beautiful island in Italy, close to Naples.
-In summer is very often eaten as a main dish, especially on the beach, because it’s refreshing and light, but still filling.
-It’s also very often used in a sandwich, for a quick lunch on the go.
+In summer Caprese Salad is very often eaten as a main dish, especially on the beach, because it's refreshing and light, but still filling.
+We also often make it into a sandwich, for a quick lunch on the go.

 Tip about the potatoes: The best potatoes for gnocchi are the starchy kind (Russett is the most common).
 It’s better to boil them whole with the skin on, so they absorb less water.
 Another cooking option is steaming or baking the potatoes (with the skin) but it’s more time consuming.

 For the Gnocchi

 - 14 oz Potatoes